Skip to code content (skip section selection)

 Exceptions.
 A Massage Establishment shall not require a Conditional Use authorization if the Massage Establishment satisfies one or more of the following conditions:

-(2) The only massage service provided is chair massage, such service is visible to the public, and customers are fully clothed at all times.
+(2) The only massage service provided is Chair/Foot Massage, such service is visible to the public, and customers are fully clothed at all times.

 (o) Eating and Drinking Uses.
 With regard to a Conditional Use authorization application for a Restaurant, Limited-Restaurant and Bar uses the Planning Commission shall consider, in addition to the criteria set forth in subsection (c) above, the existing concentration of eating and drinking uses in the area.
 Such concentration should not exceed 25% of the total commercial frontage as measured in linear feet within the immediate area of the subject site except as otherwise provided in this subsection (o).
 The concentration of eating and drinking uses in the Polk Street Neighborhood Commercial District shall not exceed 35% of the total commercial frontage as measured in linear feet within the immediate area of the subject site.
 For the purposes of this Section 303 of the Code, the immediate area shall be defined as all properties located within 300' of the subject property and also located within the same zoning district.

-(1) With respect to Conditional Use authorization applications for Adult Business, Nighttime Entertainment, General Entertainment and Other Entertainment uses, such use or feature shall:
+(p) Adult Business, Adult Sex Venue, Nighttime Entertainment, and General Entertainment Uses.
+With respect to Conditional Use authorization applications for Adult Business, Adult Sex Venue, Nighttime Entertainment, and General Entertainment uses, such use or feature shall meet the following conditions:

-(2) Notwithstanding the above, the Planning Commission may authorize a Conditional Use which does not satisfy the criteria set forth in (p)(1)(B) and/or (p)(1)(C) above, if facts presented are such to establish that the use will be operated in such a way as to minimize disruption to residences in and around the district with respect to noise and crowd control.
+(A) facts presented are such to establish that the use will be operated in such a way as to minimize disruption to residences in and around the district with respect to noise and crowd control; and

 (q) Power Plants.
 The controls of this Subsection shall apply to all Power Plants in M-1, M-2, and PDR-1-G, and PDR-2 Districts, including any intensification of a Power Plants as described in Section 178(c)(2).